3 ways the post-COVID world will be better for seniors

 In total, the number of Americans working at home doubled from 31% in March to 62% in April, according to Gallup.

 It’s a win for employers.
 Remote workers are more productive; 32% of hiring managers surveyed reported a productivity increase.
 And between overhead, business travel and real estate costs, every person working at home just 50% of the time saves the company $11,000 a year.

-It’s a win for employees, because their work day is shorter without the commute that averages 4.35 hours a week and adds up to nearly nine days (200 hours) a year, costs $2,500 to $4,000 a year for tolls, gas, auto maintenance, and other expenses, and can take a twice-a-day toll in stress.
+It’s a win for employees, because their work day is shorter without the commute that averages 4.35 hours a week (adding up to nearly nine days – 200 hours – a year), costs $2,500 to $4,000 a year for tolls, gas, auto maintenance, and other expenses, and can take a twice-a-day toll in stress.

 It’s a win for the environment.
 Dramatically less commuting has produced dramatically less traffic, congestion and pollution – the greenhouse-gas equivalent of taking the entire population of New York State off the road.

 And it’s a double win for seniors.
 If you’re still working, you can do it from the comfort of your own home, with a wider potential employer pool and no anxieties or stresses about battling traffic to work every morning and home every evening.
 And if you’re retired, your family members and friends who are working at home will be closer and have more time to spend with you.